101 Examples of Email Opening Sentences: How to choose the perfect Opening Lines for every occasion

 Opening Sentences for a Follow-Up Email

-If you didn’t get a response to your cold email or to a pitch, or you’re reaching back out to a colleague who hasn’t responded to your message, here’s what to say:
+If you didn’t get a response to your cold email or to a pitch, or you’re reaching back out to a colleague who hasn’t responded to your message, here’s how to start a follow-up email:

 Of course, if you’re writing an email to a friend or a close colleague at work, you can drop the “I hope this email finds you well” and opt for a more casual opening.
 Here are some ideas for funny email opening lines: